happyfuntimegroup/machinelearning/README.md

       - Look at statistics
     - Author H-index
       - ~~Citations per author function~~<br>
-        This function is hella time-consuming, so I left it out of the main file.
+        ~~This function is hella time-consuming, so I left it out of the main file.
 Maybe I should figure out how to use parallelization on this.
-As of now, it does not get included in the main file.
+As of now, it does not get included in the main file.~~
+          - ~~Solution: run it once -> save as extra 'author-centric' datasets -> remove code to run author-centric functions & implement code to load author-centric dataset~~
       - Look at statistics
     - ~~Age~~
       - ~~Look at statistics~~
-    - Help out with making venue_citations and venue_frequency work in the main file.
+    - ~~Help out with making venue_citations and venue_frequency work in the main file.~~
-  - Come up with some model
+  - ~~Come up with some model~~

 #### Melody: